Indictment

 If the person has already been heard in the course of the investigation as assisted witness, we are talking about first interrogation.

-If the person has not yet been heard as an assisted witness, then we are talking aboutexamination at first appearance.
+If the person has not yet been heard as an assisted witness, we talk examination of first appearance.

 Appearance before the investigating judge